DiMorten/osss-mcr/README.md

 # This is the code for the following papers:

 1. Fully Convolutional Recurrent Networks for Multidate Crop Recognition From Multitemporal Image Sequences
-2. "Open Set + Fully Convolutional Recurrent Networks for Multidate Crop Recognition from Multitemporal Image Sequence"
+2. "Open Set Semantic Segmentation for Multitemporal Crop Recognition"

 ## Installing the required python packages